 We offer several meetings and communication channels to share knowledge and connect with others within the pandas community.

 The pandas Community Meeting is a regular sync meeting for the project’s maintainers which is open to the community.
 Everyone is welcome to attend and contribute to conversations.

-The meetings take place on the second Wednesday of each month at 18:00 UTC.
+The meetings take place on the second and fourth Wednesdays of each month at 18:00 UTC.